wonge1/card_games/Games (3.0)/README.md

 To Do / Ideas List
 -----------------------------------------------------------------------

-1. Poker betting seems off, numbers not adding up properly.
-LOTS OF ISSUES with the numbers, variables not getting set/used properly
+1. Numbers seem fine now, need to recheck flow of betting

-2. make ai for poker
+2. Add in sockets for online play